Chocobozzz/PeerTube/support/doc/dependencies.md

     # app-crypt/certbot
     ```

-1. If you are on a "stable" Gentoo you need to accept the testing keyword ~amd64 yarn:
+1. If you are on a "stable" Gentoo you need to accept the testing keyword ~amd64 pnpm:

     ```sh
     mkdir -p /etc/portage/package.keywords
     cat << EOF >> /etc/portage/package.keywords/peertube
-    # required by yarn (argument) for PeerTube
+    # required by pnpm (argument) for PeerTube
-    sys-apps/yarn ~amd64
     sys-apps/pnpm ~amd64
     EOF
     ```